 Step 3: Our wax should be nice and melted now and ready to pour.
 I’m not planning on scenting or coloring the candle at this point, as I’m just showing you how to make use of this interesting wick type.

 Make sure your wax is relatively hot (around 180-190F for paraffin and no more than about 170F for soy) and then pour your wax into your jar or containers slowly so not to introduce too many air bubbles.

 Step 4: Like with all candles, we’ll need to fix cavities in the wax, as well as any sinkage on top.
 I call this the ‘sink hole’ issue.
 To do this, use a bamboo stick and puncture holes in wax (being careful not to disturb the wick) and stop when you’re about an inch from the bottom.
 This should be done about an hour or two after the initial pour.

 You’ll then want to leave your wax for another hour and then top up with your remaining wax.
 This should make sure you get a lovely, smooth finish on top and any holes in your wax are filled.

 Step 5: You’ll want to leave your candles for about 2 days before you burn or gift them, but otherwise you’ll have a gorgeous wood wick soy or paraffin candle that crackles as it burns.

-How To Make Multi Wick Candles
+Multi Wick Candles

 So, we’ve come to the exciting crafts now!
 Have you ever seen the cool looking multi wick candles in your local department stores?
 So by now, you should know how to make a candle, but let’s take that extra step and learn how to multi wick as well!